-The Board of Trustees meets four times a year and is responsible for making policy decisions, amending the OMA Bylaws, electing new members and approving the annual operating budget.
+The Board of Trustees meets three times a year and is responsible for making policy decisions, amending the OMA Bylaws, electing new members and approving the annual operating budget.

 The Executive Committee, consisting of the general officers and two member-at-large positions, meets ten times a year.
 Officers are elected annually by voting members (those in active practice, governmental services, residency/fellowship programs and life members).

 The Executive Committee is responsible for hiring the executive vice president, maintaining the headquarters building, preparing the budget and overseeing financial transactions.
 It also makes interim policy decisions, subject to ratification by the Board of Trustees.

 Committees and Sections develop the majority of OMA policy in reports and recommendations submitted to the Board of Trustees.
 Committee appointments are made annually by the president after soliciting suggestions and/or volunteers from the leadership and general membership.